apache/incubator-devlake/src/plugins/gitlab-pond/README.md

 1. Number of contributors
 2. Number of commits
-3. Removed lines of code
+3. Number of merge reviewers
-4. Added lines of code
+4. Merge review time (defined as from the first comment to merge, the MR should have at least one comment to be considered as reviewed)
-5. Accumulated lines (defined as the sum of added lines of code and removed lines of code during a time window)
+5. Number of merge requests
-6. Number of reviewers
+6. Merge review pass rate (defined as the percentage of merged MRs vs all MRs)
-7. Number of merge requests
+7. Added lines of code
-8. MR review pass ratio (defined as the percentage of merged MRs vs all MRs)
+8. Removed lines of code
-9. Merge review time (defined as from the first comment to merge, the MR should have at least one comment to be considered as reviewed)
+9. Accumulated lines (defined as the sum of added lines of code and removed lines of code during a time window)

 ## The Endpoints